 Chris Eves | 09/11/2017 | London, UK

-International conservation charity ZSL (Zoological Society of London) has today announced the expansion of its pioneering sustainable commodities monitoring platform, SPOTT (Sustainability Policy Transparency Toolkit), to cover the timber, pulp and paper industry, following three years of success encouraging greater transparency in the palm oil sector.
+International conservation charity ZSL (Zoological Society of London) has today announced the expansion of its pioneering sustainable commodities monitoring platform, SPOTT (Sustainability Policy Transparency Toolkit), to cover the timber and pulp industry, following three years of success encouraging greater transparency in the palm oil sector.

-Launched in 2014 to provide investors with intelligence on whether and how key palm oil producers are setting and reporting on their environmental and social commitments, ZSL has now added timber, pulp and paper producers to the platform as part of longer-term plans to expand the range of commodities covered by SPOTT, which was recently shortlisted for a Responsible Investor award.
+Launched in 2014 to provide investors with intelligence on whether and how key palm oil producers are setting and reporting on their environmental and social commitments, ZSL has now added timber and pulp producers to the platform as part of longer-term plans to expand the range of commodities covered by SPOTT, which was recently shortlisted for a Responsible Investor award.

-ZSL’s new SPOTT assessments gauge the progress of 24 timber, pulp and paper companies – all of whom have significant operations in highly-biodiverse and threatened tropical landscapes across the globe – against a range of key environmental and social sustainability indicators.
+ZSL’s new SPOTT assessments gauge the progress of 24 timber and pulp companies – all of whom have significant operations in highly-biodiverse and threatened tropical landscapes across the globe – against a range of key environmental and social sustainability indicators.

 By encouraging best-practice in industries that can have significant impacts on wildlife habitats and ecosystems, as well as livelihoods, SPOTT contributes towards ZSL’s charitable mission of achieving the worldwide protection of animals and their habitats.